gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

     }
   },
   "request": {
-    "type": "EndRequest"
+    "type": "SessionEndedRequest"
   }
 }
 ```
 {% endraw %}

-Each field in this example indicates the following.
+The fields used in the example above represent the following information:

-* `version`: The message format version of the current custom extension is v0.1.0.
+* `version`: The current version of the custom extension message format is v0.1.0.
-* `session`: **The request is from a previous session**.
-It contains the previous session ID and user details (ID, accessToken).
+* `session`: As a **user request continued on the existing session**, this contains the ID of the existing session and user information (ID, accessToken).
-* `context`: This provides details of the client device.
-It contains the device ID and details of the default device user.
+* `context`: Information on the client device containing device ID and basic user information.
-* `request`: The request type is `SessionEndedRequest`.
-It notifies that the current extension has ended.
-It does not contain analysis details of the user's speech input.
+* `request`: As a `SessionEndedRequest` type request, it notifies of the end of using the extension.
+It does not contain the analysis of the user utterance.